IPGP/gnss_run_ovs/README.md

 ```

 ### Note
-Initial scripts have been developped as part of the [WebObs System](https://ipgp.github.io/webobs/) where you might find older versions.
+Initial scripts have been developed as part of the [WebObs System](https://ipgp.github.io/webobs/), where you might find older versions.
 New scripts are fully independent from WebObs.
-It remains only the possibility to get list of stations from WebObs grid's nodes, and default solution file structure and syntax still corresponds to the WebObs GipsyX input data format.
+It remains only the possibility to get a list of stations from WebObs grid's nodes, andthe  default solution file structure and syntax still corresponds to the WebObs GipsyX input data format.

 ### Authors
 François BEAUDUCEL, Edgar LENHOF, Patrice BOISSIER, Pierre SAKIC